Sita Navami is the birth anniversary of pious and divine Goddess Sita.

 A strong mother

-Lastly, as a mother, she was splendid.
-Under her care, Luv and Kush grew into strong, virtuous, and intelligent young men.
+Lastly, as a mother, she was splendid woman.
+Under her care, Luv and Kush grew into strong, virtuous and intelligent young men.
 Her guidance shaped them into the remarkable individuals they became.
-Sita’s role as a mother was yet another testament to her strength and wisdom.
+Sita’s role as a mother was another role I look upon to for strength and wisdom.

 Date and Tithi of Sita Navami 2025